The Link Between Uneven Tire Wear and Failing Suspension Parts

 When to Suspect Suspension Problems

 If tires show uneven wear, suspect suspension problems.
 Bouncy ride or poor handling also indicate suspension wear.
 Clunking noises over bumps suggest worn ball joints.
 Squealing during turns suggests worn struts.
 Pulling to one side might indicate alignment issues from suspension damage.
 Any combination of these symptoms warrants professional suspension inspection.
+For a real-world angle, Why You Should Always Replace All Four Tires on an AWD System is worth reviewing.

 The Cost of Ignoring Suspension Problems